leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/interface.rst

 The behavior of these operations can be configured here.

 Render In
-   When rendering, the user interface can be do any of:
+   When rendering, the user interface can do any of:

    Keep User Interface
       The user interface does not change and the render is computed in the background.